-- change in managing general partners,

-- bankruptcy,

-- site change, or

-- change in unit design (increase or decrease in number of units, unit mix, square footage etc. greater than 10%).
+removal of any managing general partner, bankruptcy of any managing general partner, site change, or change in unit design (increase or decrease in number of units, unit mix, square footage etc. greater than 10%).

 MATERIAL PARTICIPATION: Having an ownership interest other than a passive ownership interest and which participation is regular, continuous and substantial.